A Framework for Transformation

 Not just changed as an endpoint but change as a viewpoint — bringing transformation to the larger world.

-Here’s a free link to read this story on my Medium publication
+Here’s a friend link to read this story on my Medium publication

 © Brian Braudis 2020, All rights reserved